duracell80/midnight-sectors/README.md

 - Range   (The progression of day from 0 to 100% clockwise in linear left to right motion)

 #### Periods:
-Two sectors are combined to give 4 periods
+Two slices are combined to give 4 periods
 - [N] = Night
 - [A] = Afternoon
 - [M] = Morning